portfedh/100-days-of-code/log.md

     - Learning: Set up newsboat, remoteit connection, and fix ulauncher
     - Learning: Make a summary of Alice & Bob learn application security

+## Day 35: September 6, 2022
+**Today's Progress**:  Fixed some issues in unit tests.
+Learning day

+**Thoughts** Today I learnt how to run Unit Tests from VsCode, as well as adding a pre-commit hooks in Git to automatically unit test before adding a commit.

+This weeks Goals:
+    - Project: Portfolio grafana.
+Finish unit tests and set up github actions to run then after every commit.
+    - Project: Fundamental analyisis.
+Update code to V2 and make sure it runs correctly.
+    - Blog:Correct language for current sensor post.
+    - Blog: Create first draft of Fundamental Analysis post
+    - Learning: Set up newsboat, remoteit connection, and fix ulauncher
+    - Learning: Make a summary of Alice & Bob learn application security